This post may contain affiliate links, for more information see our disclaimer.

 You’ll need to balance these relationships while still allowing yourself to accomplish your own goals.
 The best way to say no is to be honest.

 If they’re not understanding of your situation, then it’s their problem and not yours.

 If your line of work is already physically demanding, then more exercise may make things worse.
 But, if you’re at a desk all day, exercise will be a driving force in making you feel better.

-5. Reach out to a friend or family member
+5. Reach Out to a Friend or Family Member

 Have a conversation with someone that cares about you.
 Express what you’re going through and let them be a shoulder to cry on.

 A close friend or family member will help talk you through things.
 Avoid speaking with someone who is overly negative or is known to spread gossip.

-Those individuals can be toxic and you should avoid them.
+Those individuals can be toxic, and you should avoid them.
 Seek out positive influences and people you can trust.

-6. Get some sleep
+6. Get Some Sleep

 Being well-rested makes it easier to tackle your objectives.
 If you’re not getting enough sleep, you’ll be more likely to burnout.